mike-deruiter/portfolio/README.md

 ## Languages Used

 Currently, there are programs in C, C++, Java, Go, Python, Ruby, sh, & COBOL (Mike took a course).
-Files without a suffix are either scripts or sample data for said scripts; inspecting the files will reveal which one.

 ---